 Youth Employability Service - Learning Difficulties & Disabilities Advisers

-We support young people aged 16-25 with a statement of special educational needs or an Education, Health and Care Plan (EHC Plan) to make a successful move into employment, education or training in Brighton & Hove.
+We support young people aged 16-25 with an Education, Health and Care Plan (EHC Plan) to make a successful move into employment, education or training in Brighton & Hove.

-We also support young people with SEND who don’t have a statement of special educational needs or an Education, Health and Care Plan (EHC Plan) from the ages of 16 until 19 years old.
+We also support young people with SEND who don’t have an Education, Health and Care Plan (EHC Plan) from the ages of 16 until 19 years old.

 How it works

 The Youth Employability Service’s Learning Difficulties & Disabilities Advisers work with young people in special and mainstream schools, as well as young people who are away at school or college outside of Brighton & Hove.
 We also liaise with parents, carers and schools.

 Some of the ways we support young people are by: